 Researchers in all organisations need to demonstrate to a general audience the benefits of their research.
-They need the skills and techniques to produce impact summaries that communicate the features and benefits of their work.
+This training course, based on your own case studies, gives you the skills and techniques to produce impact summaries that communicate the features and benefits of your work.

 Enjoyed it and feel that it will make an immediate difference to my ability to write case studies.
 One of the most useful training sessions ever attended.
 Met requirements - will use it all.